 Best Violin Brand for Intermediate Players

-Kennedy Violins is one of the highest rated violin brands by customers and it shows.
-These fantastic intermediate violins are handcrafted from solid maple and spruce tonewoods, and come with everything you need to get started playing.
+Kennedy Violins is one of the highest-rated violin brands by customers and it shows.
+These fantastic intermediate violins are handcrafted from solid maple (for a solid maple back) and spruce tonewoods, and come with everything you need to get started playing.

 Best Violin Brand for Advanced Players